EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Geography/AdernianDunes/CityStates/Carthus.md

 In addition the Alrasif has large warehouses to store the materials needed to construct the ships.
 As well as a large building made of mud brick, where the Shipwright's guild members and apprentices live and study.

-The Alrasif is guarded by ROYAL_GUARD_NAME.
+The Alrasif is guarded by ROYAL_GUARD.

 ___